Storing whisky correctly

 Can whisky go bad?

-Why is my whisky turning cloudy?
+Why does my whisky turn cloudy?

 Can I freeze whisky?

-Is a whisky climate-controlled cabinet worth it?
+Is a whisky climate cabinet worthwhile?

 - Store upright – never lying down